ankur6971-zz/xerox/README.md

 To post issues to bitbucket and github using PHP

 ### Installation / Software Requirements ######
-You need to have the PHP5-Curl library installed for the application to function
+You need to have the PHP5-Curl library installed for the application to function.
+To be able to use the application, you need to checkout all the files (mentioned under the purpose section below) from github to your local system.

 ### Correct Usage ######
 ./create-issue -u jdoe -p secret https://bitbucket.org/example/test "Another issue title" "Here's some more reproduction steps"